marekgluza/marekgluza.github.io/available_positions/career_development_consultation.md

 ---
-title: "Invitation for a career development consultation"
+title: "Coupon for a career development consultation"
 excerpt: "A collaborative approach to aligning long-term research goals and career pathways."
 collection: portfolio
 ---